andyruwruw/countdown-timer/README.md

 [script.js](./script.js) only makes two server calls, both to the Google Calendar API.

+## Usage Details

+Countdown-Timer will display how much time remains until an active event ends, or in lack of a current event, how long until your next event.

+Using Google Calendar's API, the application will query your default calendar.
+Switching calendars is unavailable at the moment.

+If two events are active, the timer will default to the event that began first.

+Colors can be changed to user preference and the second page of the settings, to the right.

 ## Further Use

 The API key for google calendar is only valid from the URL [https://counter.andrewdanielyoung.com](https://counter.andrewdanielyoung.com), so sadly the code can't be removed from that location.